 If you are approaching 65, you’ve likely started getting bombarded with calls, emails, and direct mail pieces.
 As you start looking over them, you’ve probably gotten confused more than once by the terminology, multiple dates to remember, enrollment instructions, and part options.

-For many of us, our employers have always narrowed it down, giving us 1-4 plans to chose from….not hundreds and from multiple carriers.
+For many of us, our employers have always narrowed it down, giving us 1-4 plans to chose from… not hundreds of them from multiple carriers.

 The Medicare Basics